41st Annual General Meeting

 The Policy Team continued to progress our proposal for a Carbon Emissions Land Tax and petition, achieving 2,500 signatures and backing from organisations representing over a million people.

-Members voted to increase the John Muir Trust membership subscription rates in 2025, and Convenor of the Finance Committee Jim Gibson presented the 2023 financial statements.
+Members voted to increase the John Muir Trust membership fees in 2025, and Convenor of the Finance Committee Jim Gibson presented the 2023 financial statements.

 Trustee appointments